Mindfulness and Meditation

 - Facilitates better relationships

-- Awareness of the temporary nature of sensations, feelings and thoughts
+- To see the temporary nature of sensations, feelings and thoughts

 - Creates space for creative solutions and thoughts